taylorgoolsby/lineobj-importer/README.md

 l 2 4
 l 4 3
 ```
 `lineobj-importer` is a custom parser to fix this problem.
-The parser detects when `.lineobj` files are imported via `OnPostprocessAllAssets`.
+The parser detects when `.lineobj` files are imported via an experimental Unity feature available from version `2017.1` called [Scripted Importers](https://docs.unity3d.com/Manual/ScriptedImporters.html).

 ### Results
 Before (in Blender):